 Public Submission Instructions

-Presenting your work at Europe’s biggest forum for neurology has always been a thrill, but this year will be even more special.
-Our first chance to meet in person after a two-year absence is your opportunity to address an audience hungry for scientific meetings!
+Presenting your research at Europe’s largest neurology forum has always been exciting, and this year will be even more so.
+A chance for us to meet in person and your opportunity to address an audience hungry for scientific meetings!

-Whether you prefer to present your work in an oral platform presentation or as an ePoster (including our new virtual ePoster format) this is the ideal time to share your latest study results with our enthusiastic neurology community.
+Whether you wish to present your work as an oral platform presentation, an ePoster or as a virtual ePoster format, this is the ideal time to share your latest study results with our enthusiastic neurology community.

 Important points to remember: